paulmooreparks/Xfer/README.md

 ### Character Element

 The Character element is used to represent a character.
+These may be stand-alone elements, or they may be embedded in an [evaluated text element](#evaluated-text-element).

 * **Specifier:** `\` (Reverse Solidus, or less formally, backslash, U+005C)
 * **Explicit Syntax:** Enclose the content in `<\` and `\>` delimiters.